Alabama Termination Laws

 • Retaliation Protection for Public Employees: The Alabama Code § 36-26-A-3 provides protections for public employees in Alabama who report violations of law or other improper activities.
 It prohibits retaliation against employees who disclose information about violating the law or regulations, gross mismanagement, gross waste of funds, or a substantial and specific danger to public health or safety.
 Public employees are encouraged to report wrongdoing for fear of losing their jobs.
 This whistleblower protection is crucial for maintaining integrity and accountability in public service.

-• Retaliation Protection for Filing Worker’s Compensation Claim: This Alabama Code § 25-5-11.1 protects employees from being terminated in retaliation for filing a worker’s compensation claim.
+• Retaliation Protection for Filing Worker’s Compensation Claim: The Alabama Code § 25-5-11.1 protects employees from being terminated in retaliation for filing a worker’s compensation claim.
 It ensures that employees who are injured on the job and seek compensation cannot be fired for doing so.

 Terminated Employee Benefits in Alabama